bright/new-www/content/blog/technology-for-invisible-diseases.md

 ### Throughout the process of understanding your users, it's essential to consider several factors:

 1. Your users may be very secretive about their disease.
 Understanding the privacy concerns and stigma associated with invisible diseases is crucial in building trust and ensuring user comfort.

+<blockquote><h2>Breaking down the encrypted database</h2><div>One of the security tactics we implemented was breaking down the encrypted database into two – each stored in a different AWS services’ physical location.
+The first database stored basic user data, such as name or email address.
+The second database kept sensitive medical information, including medication intake or physical symptoms and side effects.
+Through this decision, we made sure that – in case of a data breach – the attacking party wouldn’t be able to access all the information.
+This way, there were virtually zero chances of matching symptoms or medication intake to specific patients’ names.</div><footer>Mateusz Klimczak, Partner & Head of Delivery at Bright Inventions</footer></blockquote>